Reporting to the Police

 If they are released on bail, you should also be informed of any bail conditions, which can include special bail conditions for your protection such as to prevent them from contacting you or requiring them to reside at a different address.
 It is a criminal offence for them to breach these bail conditions.
 If they breach the conditions of their bail, phone 999 to report this to the police as soon as possible as they should take action to arrest the person in breach.

-For more information about what happens next, see ‘Going to court’.
+For more information about what happens next, see our page on 'Attending court as a witness'.

 We understand that it can be difficult to decide whether to involve the police if you have been experiencing domestic abuse.